 Advocacy courses in law school tend to focus on the traditional Trial Advocacy model (opening statements, direct and cross examinations, and closing arguments) or post-trial Appellate Advocacy.
 The vast majority of cases, however, never reach trial.
 Criminal Motion Practice and Advocacy will look comprehensively at the pre-trial motions that comprise the bulk of criminal litigation.
 Students will have the opportunity to research, write, and argue their own pretrial motions against opposing counsel.
 The course will travel chronologically through the life of a criminal case, beginning at arraignment and focusing on the art of motions practice.
-In class excercises will include Motions to Dismiss based on the sufficiency of evidence, Motions to Suppress searches and seizures, Motions to Suppress Statements, and Motions to Suppress Identification.
+In class exercises will include Motions to Dismiss based on the sufficiency of evidence, Motions to Suppress searches and seizures, Motions to Suppress Statements, and Motions to Suppress Identification.
 Students will also be invited to observe criminal lawyers argue Superior Court motions in the Suffolk County Superior Court.
-NOTES: This course does not satisfy the Upper-class Writing Requirement.
-This course satisfies the upper-class professional skills requirement.
+NOTES: This course satisfies the upper-class professional skills requirement.
 ENROLLMENT LIMIT: 18 students.
 GRADING NOTICE: This course does not offer the CR/NC/H option.
 PREREQUISITE: Criminal Procedure.
 ATTENDANCE REQUIREMENT: A student who fails to attend the first class or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the class.
 Students who are on the wait list for a section are required to attend the first meeting to be considered for enrollment.